Things to Do in Meghalaya

 Nohkalikai Falls

-These root bridges in Meghalaya are one of the world’s most breathtakingly beautiful and enigmatic wonders.
-Your breath will be taken away by the trip to this impressive double decker root bridge, also referred to as the living root bridge in Cherrapunji.
-One of the various activities in Cherrapunji is trekking.
+These root bridges in Meghalaya are one of the world’s most breathtaking, beautiful and enigmatic wonders.
+Your breath will be taken away by taking a trip to this impressive Double Decker Living Root Bridge, also referred to as the Living Root Bridge in Cherrapunji.
+One of the many activities in Cherrapunji is trekking.
 You will be in awe of this natural marvel, which is one of the most popular exotic natural destinations among tourists.
 Trekking through the tangled, verdant jungles on the route to the amazing location is as thrilling.

 Umiam Lake